The Thomas Passmore Project

 This challenges conventional accounts of early industrial development, which often move directly from small-scale craft production to the mechanized factory.
 Passmore’s manufactory suggests an alternative trajectory: one in which coordination, scale, and repeated production could be achieved without the structures typically associated with later industrialization.

-This work is ongoing, and additional material and analysis will be added as the reconstruction continues.
+Transcription and research work is ongoing, and additional material and analysis will be added as the reconstruction continues.
 The broader aim is to establish a detailed account of Passmore’s tinware production, pricing, labor practices, and participation in Atlantic trade, based on the systematic transcription and analysis of the surviving archive.

 Articles on Thomas Passmore by Karl J. Schmidt